 converting the image to PostScript and outputting it to a file.
 The code

-inefficient, so some speed tuning in this department may be possible.
-The
+so some speed tuning in this department may be possible.
+The gray-scale

-gray-scale dithering obviously affects the timing.
-Size scaling, on the
+dithering obviously affects the timing.
+Size scaling, on the other hand,

-other hand, doesn't affect the timing of the dump or the size of the output
+doesn't affect the timing of the dump or the size of the output file; the

-file; the scaling of the image is performed by the PostScript printer.
+scaling of the image is performed by the PostScript printer. xpr

-xpr has a "-compact" option that uses run-length
+" option that uses run-length encoding for white

 Two alternatives for more quickly generating screen dumps come to mind.
 First, rather than going directly to PostScript, a program like Dynamic Display could save the raw image data in an xwd intermediate file and spawn a separate xpr process to convert the image to PostScript.
 Unfortunately, generating the xwd file is itself rather slow, although speed tuning (e.g., pre-sizing the output file) might help.